Baie du Mont St Michel

 The excessive flatness of this vast seabed allows spectacular tides.

-The water recedes towards the horizon only to rise again “at the speed of a galloping horse”, as Victor Hugo wrote during the 19th century.
+The water indeed recedes towards the horizon only to rise again “at the speed of a galloping horse”, as Victor Hugo wrote.

 More than one inattentive or ignorant pilgrim was indeed caught in the rising waters!